accwebs/factorio-tacticalConstruction/README.md

 ## Description

 Tactical Construction is a mod for the video game [Factorio](https://factorio.com/).
-It provides a per-player toggle that - when enabled - prioritize's the local player's roboport for construction requests (as opposed to allowing construction requests to be satisfied by any statically-placed logistics network that overlaps inside the player's mobile roboport).
+It provides a per-player toggle that - when enabled - prioritizes the local player's roboport for construction requests (as opposed to allowing construction requests to be satisfied by any statically-placed logistics network that overlaps inside the player's mobile roboport).

 Tactical Construction on the Factorio mod portal: https://mods.factorio.com/mod/TacticalConstruction